ArifeNur1/ArifeNur1/README.md

  ## Hi 👋, I'm Arife Nur Altun

 Welcome to my GitHub profile!
-I am a computer science student passionate about programming and technology.
+I am a computer technology student passionate about programming and technology.
 Here's a bit about me and my work:

 ### 🛠️ Languages and Tools